ui5-antares/ui5-antares.github.io/docs/odata_update.md

 ## Constructor

-In order to utilise the functionality of ODataCreateCL, it is necessary to initialise the object.
+In order to utilise the functionality of ODataUpdateCL, it is necessary to initialise the object.

 <table>
   <thead>